roblaing/swipl-webapp-howto/README.md

 ## Unit 4

-> Everything is easy when you don't know what you're talking about. &mdash; Quote I heard somewhere but can't remember where.
+> Everything is easy when you don't know what you're talking about. &mdash; Quote I heard somewhere but can't remember where, which came to be very relevant writing this unit.

 Work in progress...